eliminmax/LFS-Build-Notes/Build-Notes.md

 Dec 31 12:56:44 array-lfs systemd[1]: Userspace Out-Of-Memory (OOM) Killer was skipped because of an unmet condition check (ConditionPathExists=/proc/pressure/memory).
 ```

 A bit of research indicated that the `/proc/pressure` directory is provided by kernels built with `CONFIG_PSI=y`.
-My current kernel, at time of writing, is built from the config at [kernel-configs/config-6.1.1-lfs-11.2-systemd-eliminmax-0](./kernel-configs/config-6.1.1-lfs-11.2-systemd-eliminmax-0).
+My kernel at the time was built from [config-6.1.1-…-eliminmax-0](./kernel-configs/config-6.1.1-lfs-11.2-systemd-eliminmax-0).

-If you look at line 140 of that config, it reads.
+If you look at line 140 of that config, it reads as follows:
 ```
 # CONFIG_PSI is not set
 ```

-I am in the process of building a new kernel, with the following changes applied to the config.
+I fixed it by switching to a new kernel, with the following changes applied to the config:

 ```diff
 31c31